Mjz86/c_colon/mcc.md

-a value dcalared `constexpr` is known at compile time.
+a value declared `constexpr` is known at compile time.